mattrussi/gitlab-com-runbooks/howto/logging.md

 StackDriver receives all logs listed in the [table](logging.md#what-are-we-logging) below, it is sometimes helpful to use it to search for logs over a 30day interval.
 It also allows you to do basic queries for strings across all types and find errors.

+The current logs are excluded from StackDriver:

+ * haproxy (label.tag="haproxy") - There is sink configured to collect these logs in a BigQuery dataset: [gitlab-production:haproxy_logs](https://console.cloud.google.com/bigquery?organizationId=769164969568&project=gitlab-production&p=gitlab-production&d=haproxy_logs&page=dataset)
+ * production.unstructured

 * [Production and GPRD in Azure and Google](https://console.cloud.google.com/logs/viewer?project=gitlab-production&organizationId=769164969568&minLogLevel=0&expandAll=false&timestamp=2018-05-24T11:23:16.494000000Z&customFacets=&limitCustomFacetWidth=true&dateRangeStart=2018-05-24T10:23:16.747Z&dateRangeEnd=2018-05-24T11:23:16.747Z&interval=PT1H&resource=gce_instance)
 * [Staging and GSTG in Azure and Google](https://console.cloud.google.com/logs/viewer?project=gitlab-staging-1&organizationId=769164969568&minLogLevel=0&expandAll=false&timestamp=2018-05-24T11:22:27.413000000Z&customFacets=&limitCustomFacetWidth=true&dateRangeStart=2018-05-24T10:22:27.667Z&dateRangeEnd=2018-05-24T11:22:27.667Z&interval=PT1H&resource=gce_instance)